konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 kubefirst restoreSSL [flags]

 Flags:
---dry-run         set to dry-run mode, no changes done on cloud provider selected -h, --help            help for restoreSSL --use-telemetry   installer will not send telemetry about this installation (default true)
+--dry-run         Set to dry-run mode, no changes done on cloud provider selected.
+-h, --help            help for restoreSSL --use-telemetry   installer will not send telemetry about this installation (default true)
 ```